yutayamate/functree-cli/README.md

       |  _| | |_| | |\  | |___  | | |  _ <| |___| |__|_____| |___| |___ | |
       |_|    \___/|_| \_|\____| |_| |_| \_\_____|_____|     \____|_____|___|

-[ Visualization and analysis tool for omics data based on Biological Functional Tree ]
+[ Visualization and analysis tool for omics data based on biological functional tree ]
 ```

 ## Description